-A. Criminal Background Check:
+B. Criminal Background Check:

 Standard HR 1.20 promulgated in 2004 by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) in the Comprehensive Accreditation Manual for Hospitals: Official Handbook requires hospitals to verify the criminal background of students and volunteers as well as hospital staff.
-Pursuant to Standard HR 1.20 and our contractual obligation with affiliating agencies, a criminal background check including fingerprinting is required in order for each student to participate in clinical experiences with clinical affiliates.
-This procedure is detailed on the TCNJ Department of Nursing Student Background Check Request Form and Process.
-Early in his or her program of study, each student shall complete and submit the required form along with the appropriate fees.
-Information on the Criminal Background Check is a required part of the Nursing Student Clinical Folder.
-If the background check is positive, it will be referred to the FDSA Committee for disposition.
-Should the student experience an event that may impact on the Criminal Background Check, the student is to immediately notify the Assistant Dean for Student Services for the Department of Nursing.
+Pursuant to Standard HR 1.20 and our contractual obligation with affiliating agencies, a criminal background check, including fingerprinting, is required in order for each student to participate in clinical experiences with clinical affiliates.
+This procedure is detailed in an annual e-mail memo from the Assistant Dean of Student Services.
+Each student must follow all required procedures, complete all required forms and submit them along with designated fees by the established deadlines to ensure that a valid documentation of a clear Criminal History Records Check is received and filed in the student's Nursing Student Clinical Folder by the deadline.
+Only the original background check results letter will be accepted for inclusion in the student's clinical folder.
+A positive background check will be referred to the FDSA Committee for disposition.
+This disposition could result in prohibition of the student's participation in clinical courses and/or dismissal from the Nursing major.